parkgayoung/CTtps/README.md

 This repository contains the data and code for our paper.
 Our pre-print is online here:

-> Park, G. and B. Marwick, (2023). *Cultural Transmission and the Social Contexts of Technological Transitions during the Late Paleolithic of Korea*.
+> Park, G. and Marwick, B., (2023). *Cultural Transmission and the Social Contexts of Technological Transitions during the Late Paleolithic of Korea*.
 > Accessed 29 Aug 2022.
 Online at
 > <https://doi.org/10.17605/osf.io/eb8mx>